 Walk back to Columbus Ave and turn into Chinatown, where you can get amazing dim sum, visit the Fortune Cookie Factory, and/or shop at local Chinese supermarkets.

 When you’ve had your fill of Chinatown, move onto the Mission!
 The Mission District is a place that I LOVED to go to when I was in the Bay Area.
+You can bike or take public transport over to the Mission.
+If you get off near Market and Valencia, Valencia Street has plenty of fun shops to window shop at while you walk into the Mission.
 There’s some pretty incredible street art throughout the area – Balmy Street and Clarion Alley are known for their murals.

 Dolores Park is definitely worth the visit.
 It’s a great place to enjoy the sunshine and relax.
-I spent a few weekend afternoons here and they were some of my best memories.
+I spent a few weekend afternoons here while interning and they were some of my best memories.
+Now that I’ve moved here, I’m at Dolores quite often and I highly recommend it.

 Where to eat in San Francisco